 It’s a Blockchain-powered KYC process free from the loopholes of the usual KYC process.
-In the DKYC process, KYC details are uploaded once and can be used by many banks multiple times.
-The process is mechanized by the push-pull model.
+In the DKYC process, KYC details upload once and can be used by many banks multiple times.
+Additionally, the push-pull model mechanizes the process.

-The entire model functions over a DKYC chain wherein the customers and banks are linked together.
+The entire model functions over a DKYC chain wherein the customers and banks link together.
 Let’s understand the working model of Decentralized KYC (DKYC) in detail.

 The DKYC chain is built on Blockchain that is a distributed ledger allowing everyone, including over a single network, equal involvement opportunities.
-Usually, the chain is built using the help of a Blockchain development company.
+Usually, the chain builds using the help of a Blockchain development company.

 Here, the involved parties are customers and banks.
 Both these entities use a public-private cryptographic key combination to interact with each other.

 Using the DKYC chain, customers can upload their identity details and push the details to the banks.
-Banks receive the request, use the details as required, and approve the use of banking services.
+Banks receive the request, use the details as required.
+And then approve the use of banking services.

 And The Revolution Has Begun…

-Though DKYC is still in its infancy stage and has to cover a great distance to come into the mainstream, some of the firms have made their minds to bring this facility into full action.
-Polkadex is the first name to be mentioned here in this regard.
+Though DKYC is still in its infancy stage and has to cover a great distance to come into the mainstream, some the firms have made up their minds to bring this facility into full action.
+Polkadex is the first name to get mention here in this regard.

 Cutting down the repetitiveness of the outmoded KYC process is what made DKYC a winner instantly.
 But, on a deeper level, this modern KYC reaps unexpected benefits.

-The storage space offered by Blockchain is boundless and demands fewer resources.
-Also, as the entire process is automated, fewer people are required in your workforce.
-These factors reduce the KYC expenses under control.
+The storage space offered by Blockchain has no boundaries and demands fewer resources.
+Also, as the entire process automates, workforce needs fewer people.
+These factors reduce the KYC costs under control.

 In the DKYC process, customers have full control over the identity details and have the freedom to keep the information utterly private.
 Any bank that wants to pull the identity details has to wait for end-users approval to fetch the details.
 Multiple authentication factors can be introduced by the end-users.